 Since the last quarter of 2015, EPM started the processes associated to the obtaining of the respective waiver associated to the debt covenant/EBITDA with the financial institutions with which it has this commitment, as follows: French Development Agency -AFD-, Inter American Development Bank -BID-, Japan Bank for International Cooperation -JBIC-, and Bank of Tokyo Mitsubishi, the latter as credit agent bank with JBIC guarantee.

-As of March 31, 2016, it was obtained a favorable answer to the request of the waiver by AFD, BID, and JBIC, which evidences that no default will be decreed or the demand of advance payment of the outstanding balance in those credits will be made.
+Said process has advanced significantly and there is a favorable answer to the request of the waiver by EPM which evidences that no default will be decreed nor the demand of advance payment of the outstanding balance in those credits will be made.